-n8n and Murf API
+n8n and Murf AI Integration

 Learn how to use Murf in n8n automated workflows

-This is an official integration of Murf for n8n, enabling seamless automation for voice-powered workflows.
-With this integration, you can build dynamic scenarios that leverage Murf’s comprehensive AI voice capabilities including text-to-speech, voice changing, translation, and automated dubbing - all within your n8n automation workflows.
+This is the official Murf AI n8n integration, enabling seamless automation for voice-powered workflows.
+With this integration, you can build dynamic n8n scenarios that leverage Murf’s comprehensive AI voice capabilities including text-to-speech (TTS), voice changing, translation, and automated dubbingβ€”all within your n8n automation workflows.

-Introduction to n8n
+Introduction to n8n and Murf AI

 What is a Workflow in n8n?